Jaimeloeuf/simpler-fetch/sample/webapp-ts/README.md

 # webapp-ts
 Sample project with a webapp written in TS and corresponding API server to demonstrate the use of this library.

-The webapp demonstrates how to use the `oof` class with TS specific features.
+The webapp demonstrates how to use the `sf` class with TS specific features.
 You can still use this library without TS, by simply ignoring all the TS annotations.

 This requires the browser to support the modern fetch API.